 Riva considers content fields to be fields like email or appointment subject, location, body, attachments, attendee lists, or recipients lists.
 These fields and those like it which contain “content relevant to the record intention” is never stored in the metadata.

 For performance reasons, by default, Riva stores a dynamic mapping of email addresses and website domains for related contacts and accounts that have been synchronized.
 This avoids the additional network communication required for common relationship look-ups when the information is available for items that have already processed.
 This greatly improves scalability and reduces synchronization times when handling relational data in reference to email recipients and appointment attendees.
-Additional configuration can adjust this behavior so that the raw values are not stored resulting instead in a hash of the email addresses or optionally this optimization can be completely disabled to ensure data privacy.
+On a per-customer basis, additional configuration can adjust this behavior so that the raw values are not stored resulting instead in a hash of the email addresses or optionally this optimization can be completely disabled to ensure data privacy.

 Riva Cloud Activity Logging